 Nick Stott is is a software engineer at Compose, with experience developing the company’s application architectures and container orchestration infrastructure.

-He is speaking on a new Twelve Factor Manifesto that covers how to manage databases, such as Scylla, that must work reliably at Internet scale.
+He is speaking on a new Twelve Factor Manifesto that covers how to manage databases, such as ScyllaDB, that must work reliably at Internet scale.
 Some of the 12 factors for apps can be anti-patterns for a stateful service.
 We asked Nick about his progress on improving simplicity and resilience for databases.

 The original “12 factor app” design was written for web applications.
 What do you have to do differently for a database?

 I’ve got a different 12 factors, and there’s some overlap.
 One of the things that’s interesting about the original 12 factors is that it doesn’t mention containers at all.
 I’m going to talk a little about how containers work and some of the useful things we learned from our history with containers.
 When we started in 2011 using containers it was a very static deployment and we only hosted MongoDB.
 This was before Docker and other tools.

 The next iteration was more dynamic, we were provisioning containers on demand.
 But adding users on MongoDB was troublesome.
 Over three different MongoDB versions, they had three different ways to add users.
 It didn’t work for us.
 We couldn’t have all those if/else statements, so we needed to take that logic out of the orchestration.

 All databases need similar sorts of things.
 You need to back up data, quiesce a node, manage clustering, and so on.
 We took those similar operations, made our orchestration layer able to handle those operations, then pushed everything else into the container.